SivaAdithya10/idfc-fame-5/README.md

     Replace `YOUR_GEMINI_API_KEY` with your actual key obtained from Google AI Studio.

 4.  **Populate Initial Data (Important!):**
     Many of the new frontend components now fetch data from the backend.
-For the application to function correctly, you will need to populate some initial data for models like `InitialBotMessage`, `AIModel`, `SuggestedPrompt`, `ChatbotKnowledge`, `Notification`, `QuickStat`, `Account`, `Transaction`, `CreditCard`, `UserProfile`, `ChatMessage`, `UserNotificationSettings`, and `UserSecuritySettings`.
+For the application to function correctly, you will need to populate some initial data for models like `InitialBotMessage`, `AIModel`, `SuggestedPrompt`, `ChatbotKnowledge`, `Notification`, `QuickStat`, `Account`, `Transaction`, `CreditCard`, `UserProfile`, `ChatMessage`, `UserNotificationSettings`, `UserSecuritySettings`, `DebitCardSettings`, and `CreditCardSettings`.
 You can do this via the Django Admin interface (accessible at `/admin/` after creating a superuser) or by creating a Django management command.

     To create a superuser:
     ```bash